 The statistical power in the study is actually very weak for the effects we should all be most interested in, and that’s the effect of the three vitamins in combination, rather than just single vitamins or combinations of two.
 So few people took all three, that the confidence limits for these few subjects were so wide that they would inevitably mask any underlying trend.
 This is actually recognized by the authors in their conclusion where they say: “We also had limited power to evaluate the combined effects of the three antioxidants on site-specific incident cancers.”
 The authors also state: “Another limitation of this study is that it may not be appropriate to apply our results, obtained from a population at high risk for CVD, to the general population.”
 Sadly, the US and global media that picked up this story (see examples of links below) conveniently forgot to check the smallprint in the research paper and have widely suggested that the findings apply to all of us—the general population.

 Although the authors of the paper conclude that the study suggested: “no overall benefits or risks of vitamins C and E and beta carotene supplementation in the primary prevention of total cancer incidence or cancer mortality”, the public has been led to believe—through media misrepresentations—that vitamins and natural health supplements don’t protect against cancer.
 The title of the press release that has been picked up widely by the media, “Vitamins Fail to Prevent Cancer: Study”, says it all.
 Given all of the available facts, this is an absurd conclusion.
-The authors should, at least in their discussion, have made mention of the considerable body of work on vitamin D, selenium and other vitamins and minerals and plant derivatives, and their ability to reduce cancer risk—but this was clearly beyond their remit.

 1. The study, according to its authors, was justified on the basis that high rates of consumption of fruits and vegetables are associated with a reduction in cancer.
 However, the assumption that the consumption of just 3 vitamin supplements, namely synthetic vitamin C (500 mg taken daily), vitamin E (as 600IU alpha-tocopherol taken every 2 days) and synthetic beta-carotene (50 mg taken every other day) are substitutes for the very broad range of naturally-occurring nutrients found in a range of fruit and vegetables is flawed.
 Vitamins contain so much more than just these three vitamins, and even these vitamins are present in very different forms and associations in fresh fruits and vegetables.
 For example, vitamin C tends to occur naturally together with a wide range of bioflavonoids that greatly facilitate its activity and effectiveness in the body; vitamin E in vegetables and vegetable oils occurs predominantly in the gamma-tocopherol, not alpha-tocopherol form, and it occurs in conjunction with a range of both tocopherol and tocotrienol isomers; while beta-carotene is found naturally in colourful fruits and vegetables, often in a complex of several hundred carotenoid compounds that are thought to act synergistically.
 Beyond this, and possibly even more importantly than the vitamins, a very diverse range of phytonutrients, with demonstated anti-cancer effects, within, for example, the polyphenol and glucosinolate groups, were completely omitted from the study, as were the host of other vitamins, minerals and enzymes that have been associated with anti-cancer effects.